Galapagos rock formation Darwin's Arch has collapsed

 (CNN) — One of the most famous rock formations in the Galapagos Islands has collapsed into the sea.

-The top of Darwin's Arch, located in the northern part of the archipelago, fell as "a consequence of natural erosion," according to the Ministry of Environment for Ecuador.
+The top of Darwin's Arch, located in the northern part of the Pacific Ocean archipelago, fell as "a consequence of natural erosion," according to the Ministry of Environment for Ecuador.

 Images of the structure, which now consists of just two pillars, were posted on the social media accounts for the ministry on Monday alongside a statement confirming the news.